T3XRD/interviewChallange/README.md

 # Brief Explanation:

-Technologies used: React + Vite, TS, JS, Express, WebSockets, WebRTC, CSS

-I've chosen to work with the native WebRTC API, and as a signaling server, I'm using an Express.js server with WebSockets.
-The reason I've decided to work with WebSockets as a signaling server is that there is no delay between users in exchanging offers, answers, and ICE candidates.

 ## Project Overview
 This project implements React app that streams audio from one client to another via WebRTC for peer-to-peer connection.
 The server is built using `Express.js` and `ws` packages.
 I'm using WebSockets for a reliable and fast communication between clients.
 WebSockets are responsible for sending and receiving of offers, answers, and IceCandidates.
 Additionally, this app implements a basic sound manipulation controls such as gain and frequency filter.
 Lastly, this app implements a real-time audio visualization in a waveform using `Canvas API` and `Audio Context API`

+Technologies used: React + Vite, TS, JS, Express, WebSockets, WebRTC, CSS

 ## Process and features: